 We entered into the DoubleU Games License Agreement on March 7, 2018, and it was subsequently amended on July 1, 2019 and November 27, 2019.
 Pursuant to the DoubleU Games License Agreement, DoubleU Games grants us an exclusive license to develop and distribute certain DoubleU Games social casino game titles and sequels thereto in the social online game field of use.
 We are obligated to pay a royalty license fee to DoubleU Games in connection with these rights, with certain customary terms and conditions.
-The agreement remains in effect until either DUG no longer holds an interest, directly or indirectly, in DDI-US.
+The agreement remains in effect until either DUG no longer holds an interest, directly or indirectly, in DDI, or DDI no longer holds an interest, directly or indirectly, in DDI-US.
 In such event, the agreement provides that the parties will mutually renegotiate the terms of the agreement.
 As of December 31, 2020, we licensed approximately 32 game titles under the terms of this agreement.